junhecui/wechat-chatbot/README.md

 * Automatically respond to messages containing keywords.
   * Ability to add / remove responses within messaging service.
+  * Adding multiple keywords for one response will require all of the keywords being present in the message for the specific response to be sent.

 #### Question Relay Feature